The de Rham functor for logarithmic D-modules: Logarithmic D-modules

 \section{Logarithmic D-modules}

 In this paper we are concerned with D-modules on a smooth, potentially idealized, complex log variety $X$.
 For algebraic $X$ these were introduced in \cite{KT}.
 In this section we will review the basic constructions of this theory and add some complements.
 We refer to \cite[Section~2.1]{KT} for a brief introduction into the required notions of logarithmic geometry.
 The reader unfamiliar with \emph{idealized} log varieties may safely assume that the idealized structure of the considered log varieties is trivial.
 We have included the idealized case, as it does not impose any additional challenges and is useful for inductive arguments.
-For the benefit of the reader who is not interested in the formalism of logarithmic geometry, we will summarize in Remark~\ref{rem:snc} the definition in the case that the log structure is given by a simple normal crossings divisor on a smooth variety.
+For the benefit of the reader who is not interested in the formalism of logarithmic geometry, we will summarize in Example~\ref{ex:snc} the definition in the case that the log structure is given by a simple normal crossings divisor on a smooth variety.

 In order to fix notation, we will always denote the sheaf of monoids defining the logarithmic structure on $X$ by $\logM_X$.
 Associated to this sheaf we have the characteristic sheaf $\logMbar_X$ and its associated sheaf of groups $\logMbargp_X$.
-The latter is a sheaf of torsion free abelian groups and its rank induces a filtration of $X$ by closed subvarieties
+The latter is a sheaf of torsion free abelian groups and we will write $r_X$ for its generic rank.
+If $X$ is smooth log variety (with trivial idealized structure), then $r_X = 0$.
+The rank of $\logMbargp_X$ induces a filtration of $X$ by closed subvarieties